Walking in London

 Walking is a popular recreational activity in London, despite traffic congestion.
-There are many streets that provide interesting walks, especially within historic central London, In addition there are attractive commons, parks, canals, and disused railway tracks that provide space for walks.
+There are many streets that provide interesting walks, especially within historic central London.
+In addition there are attractive commons, parks, canals, and disused railway tracks that provide space for walks.
 This includes Wimbledon Common, Epping Forest, Hampstead Heath, and the eight Royal Parks: Hyde Park, Regent's Park, Richmond Park, etc. In recent years access to canals and rivers, including the Regent's Canal, and the River Thames has been greatly improved, and as well a number of long-distance walking routes have been created that link green spaces.

 Streets

 Literary walkers

-There have been a number of writers who have written about their experiences of walking the streets of London, including Charles Dickens, in his essay "Night Walks", Henry James, in "London", and Virginia Woolf in “Street Haunting: A London Adventure" (1930).
+There have been a number of writers who have written about their experiences of walking the streets of London, including Charles Dickens, in his essay "Night Walks", Henry James, in "London", and Virginia Woolf in "Street Haunting: A London Adventure" (1930).

-Another novelist, E. M. Forster wrote about walking in London in his essay "London is a Muddle".
-Here Forster comments that he "I used to loathe London when I was young".
+E. M. Forster wrote about walking in London in his essay "London is a Muddle", commenting that he "used to loathe London when I was young".
 However, according to Anthony Lake, by 1937, when he wrote this essay, "he had found a way of liking it, and he had done that by walking around it".
-However, it was "idyllic corners of parks and spots of green within the metropolis" that were important for him, where "the rural world has re-asserted itself".
+It was "idyllic corners of parks and spots of green within the metropolis" that were important for him, where "the rural world has re-asserted itself".

-A much earlier example is John Gay's satirical poem "Trivia, or The Art of Walking the Streets of London", which describes the perils of walking London's streets in 1716.
+John Gay's 1716 satirical poem "Trivia, or The Art of Walking the Streets of London" describes the perils of walking London's streets at that time.
 It takes its name from the "Goddess of crossroads", Diana Trivia.

 London Living Streets

-London Living Streets is a charity "dedicated to making London one of the world’s best cities for walking and enjoying streets and public spaces — a city that is genuinely inclusive of all its residents, workers and visitors and not just designed for car users".
+London Living Streets is a charity "dedicated to making London one of the world's best cities for walking and enjoying streets and public spaces – a city that is genuinely inclusive of all its residents, workers and visitors and not just designed for car users".
 It has created Footways, a network of quiet and interesting streets for walking in central London.

 Guided walks

 Several companies provide guided walking tours around parts of London.
 These walks are aimed primarily at tourists and the guide will often be an expert in a particular area.
-Such walk often are around a theme, such as 'Haunted London' or 'London of Jack the Ripper'.
+Such walks are often themed, such as 'Haunted London' or 'London of Jack the Ripper'.
 It is also possible to download a tourist guide of London onto an MP3 player or use mobile phone-based services.